 When the trustees would answer K's question with, We will protect and disseminate the teachings, K would say: If you live the teachings, then they will spread.
 And: The teachings have their own protection.
+He also invited them to listen to the teachings, and therefore delve into the questions being explored, as they would draw water from a well: with a large bucket rather than a small cup.

 There are four Krishnamurti Foundations and over forty Committees in various countries around the world, all engaged in preserving and making known the beauty and urgency of Krishnamurti's teachings.
 For many years I used to liaise as closely as I could with the people involved in these groups and visited many of them, some of them often.
 In 1992 I began to work with former Brockwood staff members, initially so that my interactions with the School and the Foundation there might be more effective, then increasingly in order that the same might be true for my interactions with the Schools and Foundations elsewhere.
 There are now seven of us working in this way.
 We call ourselves Krishnamurti Link International (KLI), named after The Link, a publication we printed for many years.
-Four of us are or were trustees of one or other of the K Foundations,54 and one of us helped to start kinfonet.org.
+Four of us are or were trustees of one or other of the K Foundations, 55 and one of us helped to start kinfonet.org.

-The Foundations continue to maintain the Schools, Study Centres and Archives; they publish books and periodicals, produce MP3 recordings and DVDs, have websites, arrange for the translation of all of this material into numerous languages, and organize various presentations and gatherings.
+The Foundations continue to maintain the Schools, Study Centres and Archives; they publish books and periodicals, produce MP3 recordings and DVDs - now freely available on YouTube - have websites, arrange for the translation of all of this material into numerous languages, and organize various presentations and gatherings.
 The Committees help the Foundations with their work, assisting with translations and distribution of the many publications in various media.

 A newer endeavour of the Foundations is jkrishnamurti.org, the official online archive of the teachings.
 At the end of 2013, this website was making freely available, in English, 1,800 text documents, 158 video files, 96 audio files and 18 full books - plus more in Spanish, Portuguese, Italian, Chinese, French, Greek, Dutch and German; Russian and Arabic will be added.
-All of this is now part of a larger website covering all of the Foundations, their activities and online stores, developed with help from Vishwanath Alluri55.
-It will make the teachings of Krishnamurti available on tablets and smartphones while staying in tune with ever-changing technologies.
+This is a unique initiative of the four Foundations to make the teachings freely available, downloadable, and to guarantee authenticity.

-54 I am a trustee of KFI, an emeritus trustee of KFT and an honorary trustee of KFA.
+55 I am an emeritus trustee of KFT, an honorary trustee of KFA and a former trustee of KFI.